raysonkong/simple_cryptofolio/readme.md

 # to start sinatra server
 $ bundle exec ruby server.rb -o 0.0.0.0

-# question:
+# Features to be developed:
-2. how to generate ticker_price pages in rack (without hard coding each page)
+- Add a favorite coin section